mattjhayes/nmeta/docs/source/userguide/extend_nmeta.rst

 Switches API
 ============

-The Switches API is a read-only summary of all switches currently connected to controller.
+The Switches API provides information on switches connected to the controller.

-It is a native Python Eve API.

 The API definition file is at: